drc-cs/FALL24-CS326/lectures/L17_quiz_review/slides.md

 - Identify additive vs multiplicative decomposition in time series data.

-- Know the value of differencing in time series data (e.g. what does it do, and why is that important?).
+- Know the value of differencing in time series data (i.e. what does it do, and why is that important?).

 - Look at ACF / PACF plots and determine what order of AR or MA to use in an ARIMA model.